DePayFi/public-documentation/docs/apis/payments/data-structure.md

 ## secret_id

 Secret, universal unique identifier of the payment attempt.
 Suposed to identify the payment attempt within your systems.
 Do not expose this to the public! secret_id needs to be unguessable!

+## integration_id

+Assigns incoming payments to the given integration_id.

 ## callback